-It is common knowledge that the first weeks of the school year are often a time of increased danger for drivers and pedestrians, as they adjust to new routines and as an increased number of students, staff and vehicles converge on school property.
-With this in mind, it is important that we turn our minds to our responsibility to children, as parents and motor vehicle drivers.
+It is almost Labour Day, and many Canadian families are counting down to those first exciting days of the new school year.
+It is common knowledge that the first weeks of September are often a time of increased danger for drivers and pedestrians, as they adjust to new routines and as an increased number of students, staff and vehicles converge on school property.
+With this in mind, it is important that we turn our minds to our responsibility to keep children safe, as parents and motor vehicle drivers.

-Rules of the road are necessary in order to keep our children safe.
-Improper driving in a school zone could result in serious injuries, not to mention significant fines and could increase your insurance premiums.
-Passing a school bus improperly, failing to obey school crossing signs, speeding in school zones to name just a few, are all major offences and can easily be avoided by using common sense and driving carefully within the law.
+Rules of the road are necessary in order to keep everyone safe.
+Improper driving in a school zone could result in serious injuries, not to mention significant fines and a potential increase to your insurance premiums.
+Passing a school bus improperly, failing to obey school crossing signs, and speeding in school zones, to name just a few, are all major offences and can easily be prevented by using common sense and driving carefully within the law.

-- Observe the appropriate speed limits.
-While the speed limits may seem low, when children run out into the road way, the slower speed will give you more time to react and stop to avoid an accident.
+- Respect the posted speed limits.
+While the speed limits in a school zone may seem excessively low, if children run out into the road way, the slower speed will give you more time to react and avoid an accident.

 At Howie, Sacks & Henry we represent all manner of accident victims, including those who have suffered injury at the hands of negligent operators of automobiles and trucks.
-If you or a loved one have been the victim of an accident or sustained injury as a result of a collision with a vehicle, please contact Michael Henry at 416-361-0889 or by email email@example.com.
+If you or a loved one have been the victim of an accident or sustained injury as a result of a collision with a vehicle, please contact Michael Henry at 416-361-0889 or firstname.lastname@example.org.